 Everybody feels low from time to time.
-When low mood persists for a significant time, and affects our thinking and behavior, we call it depression.
+When low mood persists for a significant time – and affects our thinking, behavior, and ability to function – we call it depression.

 Marcy is 36 and works as a graphic designer for an advertising firm.
 Marcy had been in a relationship with Tim for seven years but they broke up six months ago and she is struggling to carry on as normal.
 She has lived in the town for two years, after moving here when Tim got a new job.

 Since the breakup Marcy has been feeling devastated and worthless.
 She struggles to get the motivation to go to work and has had a lot of time off sick.
 She thinks her manager wants to get rid of her.